 Ms Viviana Krsticevic is the Executive Director of the Center for Justice and International Law (CEJIL).
-She is also the founder of the Equal Campaign, an initiative to promote parity in international representation, and a member of the international protocol on investigation of threats against human rights defenders (La Esperanza Protocol).
-She has litigated more than two hundred cases before the Inter-American Commission and the Inter-American Court of Human Rights and intervened as amicus curiae before numerous national courts in the Americas, as well as regional human rights tribunals including the European Court on Human Rights.
-Moreover, she regularly teaches at the American University Washington School of Law (USA) and at Saint Thomas University (USA) on topics of human rights and has done research at the Max Planck Institute on Comparative Public Law and International Law in Heidelberg.
-Her work, through advocacy, litigation and writing, has been important to the expansion of the standards and the agenda of international human right law.
-She has a law degree (University of Buenos Aires), a Master in Latin American studies (Standford University) and a Master in Law (Harvard University).
+She is also the founder of the Equal Campaign, an initiative to promote parity in international representation, and a member of the international protocol on the investigation of threats against human rights defenders (La Esperanza Protocol).
+She has litigated over two hundred cases before the Inter-American Commission and the Inter-American Court of Human Rights and intervened as amicus curiae before numerous national courts in the Americas and regional human rights tribunals, including the European Court on Human Rights.
+Moreover, she regularly teaches at the American University Washington School of Law (USA) and Saint Thomas University (USA) on human rights and has done research at the Max Planck Institute on Comparative Public Law and International Law in Heidelberg.
+Her work, through advocacy, litigation, and writing, has been crucial to expanding the standards and the agenda of international human rights law.
+She has a law degree (University of Buenos Aires), a Master's in Latin American studies (Standford University), and a Master's in Law (Harvard University).

 Prof Dr Eduardo Ferrer Mac-Gregor Poisot

-Prof Dr Eduardo Ferrer Mac-Gregor Poisot is the Vice-President of the Inter-American Court of Human Rights, a Researcher at the Insititute of Legal Research of the National Autonomous University of Mexico (UNAM) and Visiting Professor at the Complutense University of Madrid.
-Previously he has taught and lectured at a wide range of universities in Europe, the United States and Latin America in topics related to constitutional law, international law and human rights.
-He was an Associate Professor at the Panamerican University of Mexico City and at the Faculty of Law at the UNAM.
+Prof Dr Eduardo Ferrer Mac-Gregor Poisot is the Vice-President of the Inter-American Court of Human Rights, a Researcher at the Institute of Legal Research of the National Autonomous University of Mexico, (UNAM) and Visiting Professor at the Complutense University of Madrid.
+Previously he has taught and lectured at a wide range of universities in Europe, the United States, and Latin America on topics related to constitutional law, international law, and human rights.
+He was an Associate Professor at the Panamerican University of Mexico City and the Faculty of Law at the UNAM.
 He holds a PhD in Law (Universidad de Navarra, Spain), a specialization in Human Rights (Strasbourg, France), and a Post-Graduate diploma in The Social Dimension of Human Rights (Universidad of the Basque Country, San Sebastián).

 Prof Dr Paulo Pinto de Albuquerque

-Prof Dr Pinto de Albuquerque is a Professor at the Faculty of Law at the Catholic University of Lisbon and a former Judge at the European Court of Human Rights.
-He was a Visiting Professor at the University of Illinois School of Law (USA) and the Jia Tong University in Shanghai (China).
-He has been a Judge in the Criminal Court and the Correctional Court of Lisbon, as well as President of the Courts of Nelas, Lagos and the Criminal Instruction Court of Lisbon.
-He has also been an expert with the Council of Europe’s GRECO, the Group of States against Corruption.
-His focus lies in the fields of criminal law, criminal procedures, public international law and international human rights law and regulatory offences law.
-He has a PhD in Law in the area of Legal-Criminal Sciences and a Master in Law in Legal-Criminal Sciences (both Catholic University Portugal).
+Prof Dr Paulo Pinto de Albuquerque is a professor at the Faculty of Law at the Catholic University of Lisbon and a former Judge at the European Court of Human Rights.
+He was a visiting professor at the University of Illinois School of Law (USA) and the Jia Tong University in Shanghai (China).
+He has been a judge for the Criminal Court and the Correctional Court of Lisbon, as well as President of the Courts of Nelas, Lagos, and the Criminal Instruction Court of Lisbon.
+He has also been an expert with the Council of Europe’s GRECO, the Group of States Against Corruption.
+His focus lies in the fields of criminal law, criminal procedures, public international law, international human rights law, and regulatory offences law.
+He has a PhD in Law in the area of Legal-Criminal Sciences and a Master in Law in Legal-Criminal Sciences (both from Catholic University Portugal).

 Prof Dr Hélène Tigroudja

-Prof Dr Hélène Tigroudja is a member of the UN Human Rights Committee (since 2019), a Professor of Public and International Law at Aix-Marseille University (France), Co-Director of the Law School’s Master Program of International Law, and Director of the Summer School on Practice of Human Rights.
-She regularly acts as an expert for the Council of Europe, the United Nations, the European Union, the International Criminal Court and National Institutions.
-She was a Senior Global Fellow at New York University (USA), has taught at various universities in Europe, Africa, Latin America and the Middle East, and was a visiting professional at the Inter-American Court of Human Rights.
+Prof Dr Hélène Tigroudja is a member of the UN Human Rights Committee (since 2019), a Professor of Public and International Law at Aix-Marseille University (France), Co-Director of the Law School’s Master's Program of International Law, and Director of the Summer School on Practice of Human Rights.
+She regularly acts as an expert for the Council of Europe, the United Nations, the European Union, the International Criminal Court, and National Institutions.
+She was a Senior Global Fellow at New York University (USA), has taught at various universities in Europe, Africa, Latin America, and the Middle East, and was a visiting professional at the Inter-American Court of Human Rights.
 In 2014, she was appointed by The Hague Academy of International Law (The Netherlands) to co-lead the Center for International Research and Studies dedicated to Women’s Rights and Elimination of Discrimination.
-Her research and teaching encapsulate a wide range including international law, European law, international human rights law, international criminal law, and international migration law, with a particular focus on the role of the state and the collaboration between regional and universal human rights mechanisms.
-She has a PhD in International Public Law, a Master in Public Law and Constitutional Theory, a Master in International and European Law, and a Master in Philosophy (all University of Lille).
+Her research and teaching encapsulate a wide range, including international law, European law, international human rights law, international criminal law, and international migration law, with a particular focus on the role of the state and the collaboration between regional and universal human rights mechanisms.
+She has a PhD in International Public Law, a Master's in Public Law and Constitutional Theory, a Master's in International and European Law, and a Master's in Philosophy (all University of Lille, France).

 Prof Dr Johan Vande Lanotte